Looking for last minute ideas for a Light Party? Here are 26 tried & tested crafts & games for kids of all ages to enjoy!

-Light Parties are a great opportunity to share fun, faith & light on a dark night.
-I've been organising them for the last 12 years now, catering for both small groups of children (30) & larger (150+), but each party has offered children & their families a warm welcoming space to have fun with their friends with no tricks just lots of fun & with plenty of treats.
-We've offered a variety of activities, games, crafts, music & food, focusing the evening on celebrating light overcoming darkness.
+Light Parties are a fab opportunity to share fun, faith & light on a dark night.
+I've been involved in organizing them for the last 12 years, catering both for small gatherings of 20 & larger groups of 100+ children.
+Each party has offered children, their friends & families a warm welcoming space with no tricks, just lots of fun with plenty of treats.
+We've offered a variety of activities, games, crafts, music & food, with the key theme of the evening focusing on celebrating light overcoming darkness.

 At each event, we've had a selection of around 5 crafts & 7 games & the following are just some of the most popular we've used.
 They've all been designed for children 4-11yrs, but younger & older children have equally loved them too.